 HR Teams Are Now Ready to Take on the Task of Finding Apprentices

 Where it used to be that HR departments may not have wanted to go to the trouble of hiring an apprentice, today, times have changed.
 The Apprenticeship Levy does make for more paperwork for businesses, but this doesn’t seem to be swaying HR teams from taking on apprentices.
-They are realising that this is a very effective way to find those who want to learn new skills in the workplace and put in the work required.
+They are realizing that this is a very effective way to find those who want to learn new skills in the workplace and put in the work required.

 Choosing your path after high school can be a daunting process for many individuals and with so many graduates facing unemployment, more and more school leavers are considering their options and following alternative routes to success.Tweet This